How to Become an Emperor

 There is an even more important reason to study history.

 What motivated Napoleon to become a great warrior?
-At its peak, his empire spanned from Spain all the way to Russia.
+At its peak, his empire spanned from Spain to Russia.
 But the seeds of that empire were planted and tended to in his study of history as a youth.

-However, there is definitely something to be said about letting past achievements motivate future success.
+However, there is definitely something to be said for letting past achievements motivate future success.
 That’s part of why God had the Bible recorded!
 (1 Corinthians 10:11).
-God wants us to learn from the lives of spiritual giants like Abraham, David, the apostles and, of course, Jesus Christ, and follow in their steps (1 Peter 2:21).
-Christ wants us to learn from this history so we can do great things for God as He did (Revelation 3:21)!
+God wants us to learn from the lives of spiritual giants like Abraham, David, the apostles and, of course, Jesus Christ and follow in their steps (1 Peter 2:21).
+Christ wants us to learn from this history so we can do great things for God as He did!
+(Revelation 3:21).

 How to Become Emperor